 And there is the odd Postmodern building in the neighbourhood but they are few and far between.

 So Triana is an architectural paradise for building spotters.
-There’ll see some more in Vegueta, the oldest barrio, next.
+There’s more to see in Vegueta, the oldest barrio, coming next…